Baggins5066/Botlivia-Blevitron/replit.md

 ✅ **Memory-Driven Bot with User Profiles** - Bot generates personalized responses using conversation database + user profiles (Oct 21, 2025)

 ### Recent Changes (Oct 22, 2025)
-- **🎭 FIXED: Personality System Architecture** - Each user gets a completely unique personality:
+- **🎭 NEW: Memory-Driven Personality System** - Bot learns speaking style from conversation history:
-  - **User profiles = Complete personality** - Each profile defines the ENTIRE personality, tone, speaking style, and relationship for that specific person
+  - **Database memories = Speaking style source** - The 636+ messages in ChromaDB teach the bot how to talk, its tone, and personality patterns
-  - **Database memories = Factual context** - The 636+ messages in ChromaDB provide topics, references, and factual information only
+  - **User profiles = Factual context only** - Each profile provides relationship background, history, and contextual information about that person
-  - **User-specific behavior** - Baggins gets anime girl voice, Miles gets catty/fond tone, Olivia gets rivalry treatment, etc.
+  - **Natural personality emergence** - Bot mimics its past speaking patterns instead of following scripted personality instructions
-  - **Profile controls everything** - The bot's personality changes completely based on who it's talking to
+  - **Context-aware responses** - Profiles provide facts like "This is Aiden, your ex-boyfriend" while memories show how you actually spoke
-  - Fixed JSON syntax in profiles.json (missing commas) that prevented profile loading
+  - Converted all user profiles from behavioral instructions to factual relationship context

 - **🔧 User Recognition System** - Bot now properly recognizes people:
   - **Live message storage** - All new conversations are automatically saved to ChromaDB with proper usernames